xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+3.3.9	May 13, 2014
+	-Bug fix (sean).
+Glediator effects were short one row in the Y direction.
+This has now been fixed.
 3.3.8	May 13, 2014
 	-Enhancement (sean) New Effect, Glediator.
 Save a recorder file from Glediator.
 Open file and put in your grid.
 	-Bug fix (sean).
 Glediator conversion now works.
 Select a *.gled file in the CONVERT tab and change into any of the output